Lineblocs/site/app/docs/quickstarts/setup-extension.md

 ## Next Steps

-In this guide we went over how to create and connect to extensions.
-For related posts be sure to view:
+In this guide, we went over how to create and connect to extensions.
+For related posts, be sure to view:

 [Extension security best practice](https://lineblocs.com/resources/other-topics/extension-security)